vigneshwds/YouTube_Data_Harvesting_Warehousing/README.md

-# YouTube Data Harvesting and Warehousing
-You_tube data Harvesting and Warehousing using SQL and Streamlit
+# Youtube data Harvesting and Warehousing using SQL and Streamlit

 ## Project Overview
-This project is designed to harvest data from YouTube channels using the YouTube Data API and store it in a PostgreSQL database.
-It allows users to gather and analyze data such as channel information, video details, and comments for various YouTube channels.
-The data is then made available for further analysis and visualization.
+This project demonstrates how to harvest data from YouTube and store it in a PostgreSQL database.
+It uses the YouTube Data API to collect information about channels, videos, and comments.
+The data is then stored in a PostgreSQL database for analysis and retrieval.

 ## Features
 - Retrieve channel information including name, subscriber count, view count, and total videos.